k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

 1. Two sections are provisioned in the config.ini file - `[encryption_prod_sm]` and  `[encryption_qa_sm]` - both with AWS as the Secrets Management service provider.
 2. As per this example, when different Secrets Management service providers are being used, the "prod" instance is aimed to be used for Production source system secrets, while the "qa" instance is aimed to be used for secrets related to QA target system.
 3. There are two environments, one for Production interfaces and one for QA interfaces.
-4. One of the DBs is Oracle, both at source and target systems.
+4. One of the DBs is Oracle, and it is used for both the source and target systems.

 Then, in the Production environment, the **value** of the **password property** may look like "prod:oracle1-pswd", whereas in the QA environment, the corresponding property would be "qa:oracle1-pswd" (naturally, if the key in the QA Secrets Management service is different, then the same must also be reflected in the interface property).

-At runtime, Fabric will act according to these definitions, in a way that for those properties with "prod" prefix, it will connect to the Secrets Management service that is defined in the `encryption_prod_sm` section of the config.ini file.
+At runtime, **Fabric** will act according to these definitions in a way that whenever it encounters properties with the *prod* prefix, it will connect to the Secrets Management service that is defined in the `encryption_prod_sm` section of the config.ini file.